eerii/fresa/docs/engine_design/style.md

 ## naming conventions

-In **fresa :strawberry:** we will use the following name conventions for the different types of objects:
+In **fresa 🍓** we will use the following name conventions for the different types of objects:

 - **snake_case**: variables, namespaces
 - **camelCase**: functions